@synth_cinema: 2018

 THE H-MAN (1958)

 Also know as Beauty and the Liquid People... this is yet another example of atomic fears being turned into entertainment as you might expect from the period.
 But it's also a crime thriller about cops trying to take down a drug smuggling syndicate.
 Like Dogora and Ghidora it blends science fiction elements with gangster storylines to create a kind of hybrid plot in which the mundane elements contrast with the ridiculous.
-But this isn't a giant creature feature, but of a more straightforward B-horror picture.
+This isn't a giant creature feature, but of a more straightforward B-horror picture.
 How much these two sides of the film succeed is often debatable but it's certainly an interesting and sometimes rather eerie experience that is worth looking at as a change of pace from all the usual giant monster chaos.

 Monster Bites - Bugging Out